willnguyen1312/inab_graphql/README.md

 My toy project for budget management 😊

+You can read more about the motivation here - https://namnguyen.design/blog/2019-03-02-introducing-inab-app-aka-i-need-a-budget-%F0%9F%92%B8/

 # Tech Stack

 Here's a curated list of packages that I use 😎